People that enter drug treatment do so with a tremendous amount of baggage. Drug and

 Many of our highly qualified staff have made their own personal journeys to addiction recovery and now dedicate themselves to helping others.
 All of the staff at Chandler Valley Hope are deeply committed to serving our patients and their families with love, compassion, understanding and most of all HOPE.

 Treatment is highly individualized, as is our length of stay.
 Each patient is assigned an individual counselor, a small group counselor and a non-denominational chaplain to guide them through the 12 Steps.
 Lectures, groups and interactive activities are conducted daily, taking advantage of the healing power of group milieu therapy.
 Patients work with their individual counselor to develop a continuing care plan so that they continue to receive the treatment and support they need, long after leaving the residential treatment center.

 At Chandler Valley Hope, we are well-connected with the thriving addiction recovery community in the Phoenix metropolitan area, which offers over 1,500 12 Step meetings per week.
-We host on-campus meetings and have active alumni communities in Chandler, Tempe and Tucson who are constantly reaching out to help those new to addiction recovery.
+We host on-campus meetings and have active alumni communities in Chandler, Tempe and Tucson who are constantly reaching out to help those new to addiction recovery (drug rehab).
 Through our strong referral network, we help our patients find meetings, sober living, and sponsors as well as ongoing support with physicians, counselors and other continuing care.